kb1907/Data_Science_Projects/README.md

 -----------------------------------------------------------------------

 - In this folder, different scale Data Science projects can be found.
-- All the projects were done by using real life data.
 - You can also see the some of the projects from my Kaggle account: https://www.kaggle.com/kaanboke
 - All the best 🤘